-Android 1.5 (Cupcake) introduced a number of enhancements to the Android platform including support for soft (on-screen) keyboards, video recording, and application widgets.
-Under the covers, there were over 1,000 changes to the Android API between 1.1 and 1.5.4
+Android 1.5 (Cupcake) introduced a large number of enhancements to the Android platform including support for soft (onscreen) keyboards, video recording, and application widgets.
+Under the covers, there were more than 1,000 changes to the Android API between 1.1 and 1.5.1 Widgets are covered in Section 12.1, Hello, Widget, on page ?.